-Answer: The NIGC does not know of any Indian gaming operations that have not taken mitigation steps as a result of tribes' own local-level assessment of risks from COVID-19.
-As of Thursday, March 26, 2020, the NIGC knows of 519 or 98% closures.
-Every closure decision has been based on tribal governments local-level assessments.
+Answer: 520 tribal gaming facilities have suspended operations.
+Every closure decision has been based on local-level tribal assessments.
 The NIGC continues to support local government coordination and promotes the resources and guidance available at www.CDC.gov.

 2. Question: What are the staffing concerns for TGRAs and gaming operations should they choose to remain open?